chrislattman/blogging-project/docs/curl/README.md

 ```

 GitHub exposes a similar API endpoint here: https://api.github.com/users/chrislattman/repos

+- A similar tool for XML parsing is called `xq`, which also has to be installed with a package manager

 `curl` is a very powerful tool for testing web applications.
 Here are some more `curl` options: